Magnetoelastic signatures of the conical state and charge density waves in antiferromagnetic FeGe

 Neutron diffraction~\cite{Bernhard1984,Bernhard1988} measures the intensity of magnetic satellites associated with the transverse component.
 From the minimization criteria, the leading temperature and field dependence up to smooth geometric factors from field-induced changes of the cone angle is:

-Using the fitted form of $\delta(T,H)$, eq.~\eqref{eq:I_sat} predicts a linear temperature dependence of $I_{\rm sat}$ at fixed field, and quadratic suppression with magnetic field at fixed temperature.
-The coefficient $\alpha (= -0.266$ T$^{-2})$ extracted from ultrasound directly quantifies the field sensitivity of the magnetic stiffness controlling the cone angle.
-Note that the term $\alpha H^2$ in $\delta(T,H)$ reflects the symmetry-allowed quadratic coupling of the magnetic amplitude to a field applied along the $c$-axis.
-In the conical state, such a field modifies both ($S_\parallel$, $S_\perp$) i.e., it changes the cone angle.
+Using the fit form of $\delta(T,H)$, Eq.~\eqref{eq:I_sat} predicts a linear temperature dependence of $I_{\rm sat}$ at fixed field, and quadratic suppression with magnetic field at fixed temperature.
+The coefficient $\alpha_m = -0.266$ \textit{T}$^{-2}$ extracted from ultrasound directly quantifies the field sensitivity of the magnetic stiffness controlling the conical state.
+Note that the term $\alpha_m H^2$ in $\delta(T,H)$ in the conical state modifies both $S_\parallel$, $S_\perp$, i.e., it changes the cone angle [see also Fig.\ref{fig:lcone}(b)].
 Because the ordered moment amplitude satisfies $S^2 \propto -\delta$, the quadratic field dependence implies that the field effectively renormalizes the stiffness of the conical state.
 The scaling collapse of $\Delta v/v$ therefore indicates that the magnetoelastic anomaly is governed primarily by the amplitude of the ordered moment rather than by independent longitudinal and transverse fluctuations.

-We conclude finally that ultrasound probes the effective magnetic stiffness dynamically through magnetoelastic coupling, while neutron diffraction measures its static manifestation in the cone amplitude.
+We therefore conclude that ultrasound probes the effective magnetic stiffness dynamically through magnetoelastic coupling, while neutron diffraction measures its static manifestation in the cone amplitude.
 The observed scaling collapse of $\Delta v/v$ thus supports a unified description in which the temperature and field evolution of the conical state are governed by a single exchange-renormalized stiffness parameter $\delta(T,H)$.